gelisam/ludum-dare-34/README.md

 # Growing Up

 This is our [contribution](http://ludumdare.com/compo/ludum-dare-34/?action=preview&uid=46246) for [Ludum Dare edition #34](http://ludumdare.com/compo/2015/12/09/welcome-to-ludum-dare-34/).
 We participated in the Jam, in which teams have 72 hours to make a game based on a theme.
-This year there was a choice between two themes, "two button controls" and "growing".
+For this edition there was a choice between two themes, "two button controls" and "growing".
 So we picked both :)

 Play it [here](http://gelisam.com/ludum-dare-34)!